Free State of Costa Rica: History

 Costa Rica's independence from the Federal Republic is proclaimed by then dictator Braulio Carrillo and his Decree of Basis and Guarantees becomes the de facto Constitution.
 Carrillo would negotiate the debt payment with Great Britain (acquired collectively as part of the Federation) to avoid the impending threat of invasion, encouraged the coffee-growing industry and connected Limón Province through a railroad.
-But Carrillo was overthrown by Francisco Morazán who proclaimed himself new President.
+But Carrillo was overthrown by Francisco Morazán who proclaimed himself new president.
 Morazán was planning to re-established the Federation by force using Costa Rica as headquarters and thus, was overthrown and executed to avoid the war that the rest of Central America was already planning against Costa Rica.
 The leader of the coup Antonio Pinto Soares took power temporary, but he was born in Portugal and thus couldn't be Head of State.
-Congress chooses José María Alfaro Zamora in his place who ruled between September 27, 1842 and November 28, 1844.
+Congress chooses José María Alfaro Zamora in his place who ruled between September 27, 1842, and November 28, 1844.
 Alfaro called for elections for a new Constituent Assembly which enacts the 1844 Constitution.

-Francisco María Oreamuno Bonilla is elected Head of State in the 1844 Costa Rican Head of State election but never takes interest in the office and is deposed, replaced by President of the Senate Rafael Moya Murillo from December 17, 1844 till April 30, 1845 and then by Senator José Rafael Gallegos between May 1, 1845 and June 7, 1846.
+Francisco María Oreamuno Bonilla is elected Head of State in the 1844 Costa Rican Head of State election but never takes interest in the office and is deposed, replaced by President of the Senate Rafael Moya Murillo from December 17, 1844, till April 30, 1845 and then by Senator José Rafael Gallegos between May 1, 1845, and June 7, 1846.

-Gallegos government was highly unpopular due to his attempts to rule by decree and the chaotic situation, a coup deposed him lead by Zamora who then called for a new Constituent Assembly and created the 1847 Constitution.
+Gallegos government was highly unpopular due to his attempts to rule by decree and the chaotic situation, a coup deposed him led by Zamora who then called for a new Constituent Assembly and created the 1847 Constitution.
 The name of the country was changed back to State of Costa Rica, the presidential period was extended to six years, male universal suffrage was established, the bicameral congress was changed to unicameral and the office of the President of the State was created.
 In the following 1847 Costa Rican Head of State election José María Castro Madriz won over Zamora and his reformation of the 1847 Constitution proclaimed the Republic of Costa Rica ending the existence of the Free State.